ebureauet/frontend-framework/docs/workingwithjs.md

 <script src="src/js/pkgd-main.min.js">
 ~~~
 Note: for now, the jquery plugin shouldn't be bundled yet.
 It will change in the future though, so that every javascript files your project depends on will be on one `<script>` tag only.

+#### Your JS Assets files

+When not all of js 'src/js/lib/' files can't be packaged, there is a folder called 'src/js/assets' for putting in files that cannot be bundled (they have errors when running the webpage), that one particular js file we often use is Jquery.
+So for now put jquery.js into the 'src/js/assets/' folder and call it traditionally using `<script>` tag.
+You can also put other js files that required to be called separately, e.g. js files that needs to be put into the head tag of the html document rather than the bottom; such js files like 'modernizr.js', 'html5shim.js' and 'respond.js'.